-- In summary, the following other issues and pressures have been identified: - Long list of back log pressures infrastructure, property, DDA work, Public rights of way, as outlined in Appendix 1 of the report.
+- Disabled Facilities Grants the demand for grants is currently outstripping the budget.
+Work is being undertaken to assess the level of investment required to maximize the impact and benefit for recipients. - City Deal 10 Authorities in the Cardiff City region are looking at a potential £1.2 billion City Deal.
+Agreement to commit to this programme is being sought across the region in January 2017 and so would impact on the capital MTFP.
+The potential impact on individual authority budgets is currently being modelled in advance of decisions on specific projects and profiles in order for authorities to start reflecting the commitment in their MTFPs. - J and E Block the office rationalization programme is being considered to see if there is a solution that would enable the Magor and Usk sites to be consolidated, releasing funding to pay for the necessary investment to bring the blocks into use. - A strategy that enables the core programme, Future Schools and the above schemes to be accommodated is being developed.
+Notwithstanding this, there will still remain a considerable number of pressures that sit outside of any potential to fund them within the Capital MTFP and this has significant risk associated with it.
+Cabinet has previously accepted this risk. - The current policy is that further new schemes can only be added to the programme if the business case demonstrates that they are self-financing or the scheme is deemed a higher priority than current schemes in the programme and therefore displaces it. - In summary, the following other issues and pressures have been identified: - Long list of back log pressures infrastructure, property, DDA work, Public rights of way, as outlined in Appendix 1 of the report.
 None of these pressures are included in the current capital MTFP, but this carries with it a considerable risk. - Capital investment required to deliver revenue savings this is principally in the area of office accommodation and looking at alternative delivery models for leisure and culture, social care, property investment and possibly Additional Learning Needs.
 The level of investment is currently being assessed.
 However, in accordance with the principle already established, if the schemes are not going to displace anything already in the programme then the cost of any additional borrowing will need to be netted off the saving to be made. - The IT reserve is depleted so funding for any major new IT investment is limited.
-Any additional IT schemes will need to either be able to pay for themselves or displace other schemes in the programme. - Circuit of Wales the Authority has undertaken due diligence work on a version of the proposal which concluded not to proceed, the current proposal is being considered by Welsh Government without recourse to Local Authority funding.
+Any additional IT schemes will need to either be able to pay for themselves or displace other schemes in the programme.